TabularEditor/TabularEditor/Documentation/Roadmap.md

 Tabular Editor currently only lets end-users read and edit a subset of the objects in the Tabular Object Model.
 It is desirable to allow all objects in the model tree, to be accessible in Tabular Editor: Relationships, KPIs, Calculated Tables and Roles should be directly editable.
 Data Sources, tables, data columns and table partitions should be editable with some constraints (for example, we should not expect Tabular Editor to be able to fetch data schemas from arbitrary data sources and queries).

+**Update**: As of 2.1, many new object types are now visible directly in the Tree Explorer.
+Using the right-click menu, you can create, duplicate and delete many of these objects (roles, perspectives, translations).
+We're still lacking support for creating/deleting relationships and data sources, but this will come in a future release.

 ### Split a Model.bim into multiple json files

 The layout and structure of the Model.bim file, makes it horrible for purposes of source control and versioning.
 Not only is the entire Tabular Object Model written into just one file, the file also contains "ModifiedTime" information everywhere in the structure, making source control DIFF operations useless.